 Documented location details with photos;

 Recommendations for any further actions, if needed;

-Two levels of investigation depending on your requirements - a Basic screen including 5 samples, or a forensic level testing for drug lab investigations or remediation validation reports**.
+Two levels of investigation depending on your requirements - a Basic screen including 5 or 10 samples collected in composite, or a forensic level testing for drug lab investigations or remediation validation reports.

-*Be wary of companies that offer sample collection by field techs that have no tertiary training - these reports do not meet the National Guidelines and these companies often have a business relationship with the remediation companies (i.e. a conflict of interest).
+Be wary of companies that offer sample collection by field techs that have no tertiary training - these reports do not meet the National Guidelines and these companies often collect samples from areas outside the template (yielding higher results).

-Please be aware that this is an unregulated industry which means that you need to be careful who you choose - you may save money upfront only to find yourself in a financial bind later if you are not careful.
+Please be aware that this is an unregulated industry which means that there currently is no government watchdog like Work Safe keeping an eye on things - you need to be careful who you choose - you may save money upfront only to find yourself in a financial bind later if you are not careful.